nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 - [==medium.com/@dotdc: Is your Kubernetes API Server exposed?
 Learn how to check and fix!== 🌟](https://medium.com/@dotdc/is-your-kubernetes-api-server-exposed-learn-how-to-check-and-fix-609ab9638fae)
 - [elastisys.com: Why and how should you reboot Kubernetes Nodes? 🌟](https://elastisys.com/why-and-how-should-you-reboot-kubernetes-nodes/) Regularly rebooting Kubernetes Nodes is necessary for a healthy security posture.
 In this article, you will learn how you can reboot your Nodes securely, when and how to avoid common mistakes that could cause downtime (i.e. PodDisruptionBugdets)
 - [levelup.gitconnected.com: The Core of Kubernetes Security: Clusters](https://levelup.gitconnected.com/the-core-of-kubernetes-security-clusters-5d9a69f1dba4)
+- [sysdig.com: How attackers use exposed Prometheus server to exploit Kubernetes clusters | Miguel Hernández](https://sysdig.com/blog/exposed-prometheus-exploit-kubernetes-kubeconeu/) What happens if an attacker accesses your Prometheus server?
+How much information can they get for fingerprinting the cluster?
+In this article, you will learn how attackers use this information and how to secure your cluster.

 <center>
 [![kubernetes security mindmap](images/k8s_securitymindmap.jpg)](https://www.blackhat.com/)